vestrel00/contacts-android/docs/sim/about-sim-contacts.md

   operation.
   - To figure out the max character limits, we can attempt to insert a string of length 35 (most names should fit there and most SIM cards have lower limits).
-Keep attempting to insert until insert succeeds, making the string shorter each time.
+Keep attempting to insert until insert succeeds (query if the row is actually created instead of just relying on the insert result), making the string shorter each time.
 Delete the successful insert and record the length of the string.
     - Do this for both `name` and `number` and store the results in shared preferences mapped to a unique ID of the SIM card.
 We do not want to do this calculation everytime our APIs are used!
-  - Max character limits should be exposed to our API users also.
+  - Max character limits should be exposed our users via a public API.
 - Furthermore, we cannot rely on the result of the insert operation alone.
 If the result Uri is not null, we must perform a query to sanity check that the actual name and number was inserted!